DimitriPalmer22/Studio-Docs/Projects/Summer Project/C++ Conversion.md

 # Step 2: Pull the C++ Commit

 1. This is exactly what it sounds like.
 Pull the C++ commit from the repo (If it even exists yet)
-2. If the C++ has NOT been pushed yet, you can instead switch to the branch called `feature/c-plus-plus` for the rest of the steps
+2. If the C++ has NOT been pushed yet, you can instead switch to the branch called `feature/c-plus-plus` for the rest of the steps.
+You don't need to do any extra fetches or pulls, just switch to this branch.

 # Step 3: Generate Visual Studio Project Files